EDUCBA

 vlookup example 1

 • From the above images, you can see that the range of the formula has been indicated with ‘Example#2′ as the data we needed will be retrieved from Example #2 and column #3.
-So as a column indicator, we have written 3, and then 0 means False as we want exact data match.
+So as a column indicator, we have written 3, and then 0 means False as we want an exact data match.

 • As you can see from the below image, we have successfully retired the entire data from Example #2 to Sheet # 3.

-• You can see from the above image, after getting the value in the first row, we can drag the same and get to throughout data against the given roll nos if it is available in the given table.
+• You can see from the above image after getting the value in the first row; we can drag the same and get to throughout data against the given roll nos if it is available in the given table.

 Example #4 – Class Using Approx Match